Dear reader of ADxS.org, please excuse the disruption.

 2. Chronic pain / neck / shoulder pain (up to 66 % compared to 10 - 20 %)

-One study found that gene variants that correlate with neck or shoulder pain can causally increase the risk of ADHD.3
+One study found that gene variants that correlate with neck or shoulder pain may causally increase ADHD risk.3

-A meta-study found an ADHD prevalence of 15 to 25 % in children with chronic pain (without headaches), i.e. 2 to 5 times higher.4
+A meta-analysis found an ADHD prevalence of 15 to 25 % in children with chronic pain (without headaches), i.e. 2 to 5 times higher.4

 Conversely, children with ADHD showed a prevalence of chronic pain of up to 66% (at least weekly pain for more than 3 months).
 Stimulant treatment reduced the rate of chronic pain.
 Another study found a reduced perception of pain in adolescents with ADHD, which disappeared with stimulant treatment.4

-An adult ADHD sufferer reported a massive reduction in his decades of massive neck/shoulder tension when he drastically reduced his alcohol consumption.
+An adult person with ADHD reported to us a massive reduction in his decades of massive neck/shoulder tension when he drastically reduced his alcohol consumption.

 3. Diseases of the musculoskeletal system - 48 % (compared to 21.6 %)